-Why Were There So Many Chinese Designers This NYFW?
+There Were So Many Chinese Designers This NYFW

 Up-and-coming fashion designers often work at least a decade apprenticing in the shadows of someone else’s label before they’re able to set off for themselves.
 But nevertheless, there she is: 25-year-old Snow Xue Gao, standing in the middle of her debut collection at New York Fashion Week, watching as a sea of influential editors, consultants, and buyers examine the clothing she had just finished making.
 Ever since Rihanna wore a blazer from Gao’s senior Parson’s collection last year, interest had been steadily building.
 So was the pressure.

 Gao is nervous, but buoyed by recent shows of support.
 Star stylist Rachael Wang came on board for this collection, and The New York Times named her a designer to watch.
 The source of the knot in her stomach now is whether the product matches the hype.
 But there’s no reason it shouldn’t be a hit: It’s good.
 Playful deconstruction is something Gao is becoming known for, a mash-up of ‘20s-era Shanghai formalwear and ‘80s-era Wall Street suiting that blends silk dresses and woollen blazers to surrealist effect.
 The silhouettes are aggressive, but not overly avant-garde.
 They are showpieces, but do not require downing a cocktail before leaving the house in them.